Inmates escape in ongoing IS attack on Afghan prison | DW | 03.08.2020

 The conflict began Sunday evening when a suicide car bomb was detonated at the entrance to the prison in Jalalabad, the capital of Nangarhar province.
 An unknown number of assailants then opened fire on the prison's security guards.

-At least 5 people have been killed and over 40 wounded in the gun battle that followed and lasted through the night.
+At least 5 people were killed and over 40 wounded in the gun battle that followed and lasted through the night.
 Afghan special forces arrived to provide backup, Nangarthar province officials said.

 High number of inmates escape